slamora/brackets-wiki/Building-Brackets-Releases.md

 Run `grunt build` to compile the Brackets `src` tree to the `dist` folder.

+To test this build, just open a copy of brackets-shell that hasn't been "setup for hacking" or hold down the shift key as you open Brackets so that it prompts you for the location of the index.html file.
+Select dist/index.html and you will use the minified copy.

 # Usage

 After a successful build, ...